|

 your local independent bookstore and read what is out

 there.
 Buy lots of books - support your field!
-A great, very modern writer to study
+Some great, very modern picture books to study

-LET THE PIGEON DRIVE THE BUS,will give you an idea of how radically different
+are DON'T LET THE PIGEON DRIVE THE BUS and PRESS HERE.
+These titles will give you an idea of how radically different

 children’s